Frequent Bitcoin Myths vs. Reality

 That is/was partially true and is soon to become "Bitcoin is not slow anymore".
 Let me expand on that.
 Visa is processing, on average, about 150M transactions per day, according to a company official (here).
 That's a statement made in 2016, but nevertheless we can take it as a reference value.
 This figure would equate to about 1700 transactions per second or tps, in short.
 On the other hand, Bitcoin is able to process anywhere between 3 and 7 tps (although we have seen spikes of 8 or 9 tps; check out the data here), with a median confirmation time of about 7 to 10 minutes (chart here) and a required number of 6 confirmations for the transfer to be considered complete, so a total of about 45 minutes to an hour to settle everything.
 This is indeed light-years away from Visa, considering Bitcoin as an aspiring alternative payment method.

-However, the most recent development in Bitcoin is the Lightning Network, which has begun to get a lot of traction recently (see map here).
+However, the most recent development in Bitcoin is the Lightning Network, which has begun to get a lot of traction recently (see the stats here).
 The Lightning Network is a layer 2 scaling solution on top of Bitcoin, that enables the creation of off-chain bidirectional payment channels between two parties, resulting in the ability to easily perform thousands of micropayments with extremely low fees and instantly.
 What does this actually mean, in plain language?
 It simply means that your transaction when buying a cup of coffee doesn't need to be mined and added to the blockchain.
 Instead, the Lightning Network enables you to open a payment channel with your favourite coffee shop and settle your microtransactions with this particular merchant off-chain.
 Later on when you decide to close the channel, the virtual balance sheet between you and the coffee shop is settled (who owes who and how much) and the final result is the one to be recorded as a transaction on the Bitcoin blockchain.
 Quoting the Lightning Network Summary paper: "The Lightning Network does not require cooperation from the counterparty to exit the channel.
 Both parties have the option to unilaterally close the channel, ending their relationship.
 Since all parties have multiple multisignature channels with many different users on this network, one can send a payment to any other party across this network.".
 This will greatly reduce the amount of on-chain activity (number of transactions) and therefore decrease transaction times, thus massively improving Bitcoin's performance.